cjschmank/UX-Portfolio/content/authors/admin/_index.md

 ---
 # Display name
-title: Christopher J. Schmank
+title: Christopher J. Schmank, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Instructor/Assistant Professor </br> User Experience Researcher
+role: Assistant Professor </br> User Experience Researcher

 # Organizations/Affiliations to show in About widget
 organizations: